CallumMoss/Mitigating_Backdoor_Attacks_in_LLMs/README.md

 - https://figshare.com/articles/dataset/ICSE-23-Replication_7z/20766577/1
 - Ensure to extract the .7z file

-3.3 Assuming you are currently in your new enviornment using your chosen manager, install the requirements:
+3.3 Assuming you are currently in your new enviornment, install the requirements:
 - Note that the requirements.txt is a superset of the requirements for this product.
 The contents of the file are our exact versions of various packages.
 - ```shell
   cd Mitigating_Backdoor_Attacks_in_LLMs